alsanatilla/alsanatilla/README.md

-# Hi

 ## 💻 About Me

-I'm a passionate C# developer specializing in:
+I'm a C# developer specializing in:
 - 🔷 PowerApps
 - 🌐 .NET
 - 🔧 Microsoft Dynamics

-## 🚀 What I'm Up To

-- 👀 I'm interested in Triathlon, Gym
-- 🌱 I'm currently learning Entra ID, Azure
+I love the journey of learning new stuff, building stuff and shipping it.